ruxandramatei/My-QT-Calculator/README.md

 # My-QT-Calculator
-This is a simple calculator written using C++ and QT.
+This is a simple calculator written in C++ using QT.

 ## Preview